Sverre Iversen

-Sverre Johan Iversen (6 November 1879 – 20 October 1967) was Norwegian trade unionist, civil servant and politician for the Labour and Social Democratic Labour parties.
+Sverre Johan Iversen (6 November 1879 – 20 October 1967) was a Norwegian trade unionist, civil servant and politician for the Labour and Social Democratic Labour parties.

-He was born in Kristiania as a son of mason Gustav Wilhelm Iversen (1859–1898) and Augusta Josefine Andersen (1858–1921).
+He was born in Kristiania as a son of mason Gustav Wilhelm Iversen and Augusta Josefine Andersen.
 He attended the Royal School of Drawing from 1897 to 1898, but became a mason's apprentice after his father died.
 At the same time he had higher ambitions.
 To work his way upwards in society, he studied economics on his own, took voice classes from an actress to be a better orator, and was active in his trade union.
 He joined his first trade union in 1898, and the Labour Party in 1899.
 He chaired the trade unions Murernes Union from 1900 to 1902 and Norwegian Union of Bricklayers.
 From 1901 to 1903 he worked as a travelling agitator for the Norwegian Confederation of Trade Unions.
 He chaired Kristiania faglige samorg from 1908 to 1913, and was the deputy leader of the Confederation of Trade Unions from 1908 to 1910, later secretary from 1911 to 1915.

 He was a member of the executive committee of Oslo city council from 1908 to 1926, from 1917 to 1919 as deputy mayor under Carl Jeppesen.
 In the 1912 general election, Iversen was fielded as Labour's deputy candidate in the constituency Gamle Aker, as running mate of Gustav Adolf Lammers Heiberg.
 The constituency was carried by the Conservative candidate.
 In the 1915 general election, Iversen was fielded as Labour's deputy candidate in the constituency Gamle Aker, as running mate of Per Kviberg.
 The constituency was again carried by the conservatives.
 In the 1921 general election, Iversen was the fifth ballot candidate for his new party, the Social Democratic Labour Party.
 He was the sixth candidate in 1924.
 He was a member of the Social Democratic Labour Party until 1927, when the party reunited with Labour.